-Nowadays is not important if your company doesn’t already have an online shop or even a website (you better start working on a simple and useful presentation website at least!), because your customers or potential customers have at least one social media channel that are using on a daily basis so, you must be there too.
+Nowadays it’s not important if your company doesn’t already have an online shop or even a website (you’d better start working on a simple and useful presentation website at least!), because your customers or potential customers have at least one social media channel they are using on a daily basis, so you must be there too.

 Last year (2017) there were 2.8+ billion social media users worldwide, this means around 37% penetration and this year will be more so… let’s see which are the most important 2018 social media marketing tips from 23+ marketing experts perspectives.

-A want to say a big THANK YOU to all the social media experts from this article that allocated a little time and send me their useful tips!
+I want to say a big THANK YOU to all the social media experts from this article that allocated a little time and sent me their useful tips!

 If you find at least two useful 2018 social media marketing tips in this 3800+ words article, don’t forget to share it with your colleagues, friends or family!